Dominican Republic, Punta Cana

 Located at the easternmost region of the Dominican Republic, Punta Cana is a resort town known for its long stretch – 12 miles to be exact – of white-sand beaches, turquoise waters and pristine vegetation.
 Although it might be one of the lesser-known golfing destinations, don’t let that fool you, it is home to some of the most impressive championship golf courses around.
 To the north is Bávaro – the most developed section of Punta Cana, offering an additional 30 miles of white-sand beaches, which rank it among the longest and most continuous beaches in the Caribbean.
 Together, Punta Cana and Bávaro make up what is known as the Coconut Coast – where the wide beaches are lined with resorts, palm trees and coral reefs that make the water calm.
 To the south is La Romana, famous for its sugar cane plantation, and of course the dreamy white-sand beaches.
 It is an interesting place to snorkel among tropical marine life and shipwrecks just off the coast of Catalina Island.

-Required Documents: For Puerto Rico and the U.S. Virgin Islands, U.S. citizens must travel with a valid passport or other government-issued photo identification (such as a driver’s license).
+Required Documents: For Puerto Rico and the U.S. Virgin Islands, U.S. citizens must travel with a valid passport or other government-issued photo identification (such as an enhanced driver’s license).
 For all other islands, U.S. citizens must travel with a valid passport and a ticket for return or onward travel.
 There may be additional requirements for international travel, such as inoculations or visas, and some countries require that passports be valid for six months or longer beyond your stay in the country.
 Entry requirements for non-U.S. citizens might be different, and visitors are encouraged to verify the documentation/visa requirements with the nearest consulate or embassy.
 Rules are subject to change at any time, without notice.
 For the most current information, please visit the website of the U.S. Department of State at www.travel.state.gov.

 Newlywed Information: Tickets and other travel documents must exactly match your current passport and other identification.
 If not, you could be denied boarding and no refund will be forthcoming.
 For requirements and information regarding marriages performed in a foreign country, please visit the consulate of the particular country.

-Honeymoon Packages: Some hotels require a marriage certificate or license for you to receive the honeymoon package.
-Please bring this information with you if you are traveling on a honeymoon package.
+Honeymoon Packages: Some hotels require you to present a marriage certificate or license for you to receive the honeymoon package.
+Please bring your marriage documentation with you if you are traveling on a honeymoon package.

 Luggage: Baggage allowances and fees vary by airline.
 For airline baggage fees and policies please visit https://www.costcotravel.com/Info/Airline-Baggage.
 If baggage fees do apply, this cost will be additional and must be paid directly to the airline.